 A few years ago, state-paid “experts” found un-sterile items in the autopsy lab.
 Prosecutors’ new guess: the instrument used to cut Sarah’s nails was probably contaminated with DNA from some unknown, previously autopsied corpse.
 With all their previous guesses disproved, prosecutors now hope somebody will swallow this feeble supposition.

-They never suggested that the DNA found in the Flagg, Garland, Baxter, Dickson or Perry autopsies (two performed before, three done after Sarah Cherry’s autopsy) were contaminated by instruments or anything else.
+They never suggested that the DNA found in the Flagg and Garland autopsies (one performed before, one done after Sarah Cherry’s autopsy) were contaminated by instruments or anything else.

 Only in Dechaine’s case.

 Guesses aren’t facts.
 There’s no evidence proving contamination by anything or anybody!
 Only prosecutors’ speculation.
 Conjecture.
 Zip!

 For these prosecutors, any guess is better than the one obvious, logical, never-disproved explanation: Sarah scratched that blood and DNA (which isn’t Dechaine’s) from her killer!

 Soon, the parties will meet in court.
 Judge Carl Bradford will decide one issue: may jurors hear evidence which might help Dechaine, or is DNA only important when it aids prosecutors?

 Prosecutors will tell Judge Bradford to ignore the same scientific evidence they readily used to convict murderers Mitchell, Cochran, Hutchinson, Fleming and Bates.
 They want him to deny jurors (the legal finders of fact) the evidence prosecutors prevented Dechaine’s first jury from hearing.